TAKE SAFESPORT TRAINING

 US Sailing is committed to fostering a fun, healthy, and safe environment for all sailor athletes.

-We recognize the safety of athletes depends on all those involved in the sport.
-US Sailing takes seriously its responsibility to help raise awareness about misconduct in sport, promote open dialogue, and provide resources to our individual members, member organizations, athletes, coaches, parents, and volunteers.
+US Sailing recognizes the safety of athletes depends on all those involved in our sport.
+US Sailing takes this responsibility seriously.
+We aim to raise awareness about misconduct in sport, promote open dialogue, and provide resources to our individual members, member organizations, athletes, coaches, parents, and volunteers.

-We are more active than ever in preserving the integrity of sport safety.
 US Sailing’s partnership with the U.S. Center for SafeSport reinforces our commitment to creating a safe and positive environment free from abuse and misconduct.
 US Sailing has a ZERO TOLERANCE policy for abuse and misconduct.
-This includes not only on-water safety, but also safety ashore in any part of US Sailing’s programs.

-SafeSport training is a free three-chapter online course that provides education on the following:
+SafeSport training is a free online course that provides education on:

 - Emotional and Physical Misconduct